Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-If you’re a citizen and resident in China or India, you may be eligible for the British-Irish visa scheme that lets you visit both countries without a single visa.
+If you’re a citizen and resident in China or India, you may be eligible for the British-Irish Visa Scheme (BIVS) that lets you visit both countries with a single visa.

 What is the British-Irish Visa Scheme?